The Cobar Biocoke Project

 Environmental rehabilitation of INS-infested areas across Australia produce vast quantities of biomass which is either burned or left to rot.
 Wundowie’s Cobar Biocoke Project will use part of that biomass resource to produce biocoke, every tonne of which will keep 1.4t of fossil carbon and up to 25kg of methane in the ground.

-Cobar Rehabilitation (ca. 2008): An image showing a Cobar area rehabilitated to native pastures post-INS treatment.
+Cobar Rehabilitation (ca. 2008): An image showing the same Cobar area as the images above, rehabilitated to native pastures through the successful treatment of INS.

 Once rehabilitated to a mosaic of native pastures with open woodlands in line with pre-European settlement, the CSIRO has found that such activity results in increased biodiversity amongst bird populations and NSW Local Land Services has noted that pasture productivity typically improves by 300%²